ccouzens/blog/06-ssh-nicety.md

    much value.
 5. On the other hand, if my laptop had other users, then a secret would protect me from them launching new terminals and VSCode instances.
+6. Not be triggerable by a website running in my browser.
+A secret would help here.
+So would not responding to regular HTTP GETs and POSTs.
-6. Variables such as paths and ssh server names should be properly escaped when launching `code` and `gnome-terminal`.
+7. Variables such as paths and ssh server names should be properly escaped when launching `code` and `gnome-terminal`.